ricardocr987/delegate-vault/README.md

 # Delegate Vault

-A Solana program that creates vaults controlled by a delegate wallet in a crank service to trigger liquidation on a user portfolio.
-This program enables automated portfolio and liquidity pool management with stop-loss, take-profit, and time-based liquidation capabilities.
+A Solana program that creates vaults controlled by a purse delegated to a crank service to trigger settlement in a user's portfolio.
+This program allows automated management of portfolios and liquidity pools for the purpose of establishing stop-loss, take-profit and time-dependent settlement capabilities.

 ## Overview